phunware/maas-ads-android-sdk/README.md

 Version 2.4.0

-This is Phunware's Android SDK for the MaaS Advertising module.
-Visit http://maas.phunware.com/ for more details and to sign up.
+This is Phunware's Android SDK for the MaaS Advertising module.Visit https://ads.tapit.com/ and https://maas.phunware.com/ for more details and to sign up.